pyzkaccess

 # 'super_authorize': True}

-Sometimes you may want to get the raw data (with string values) that are sent to a device on saving an object.
-Use raw_data property for it:
+Sometimes you may want to get the raw string data (i.e. how it stores on device) that are sent to a device on saving an object.
+Use raw_data property for that:

 from pyzkaccess.tables import User